What is Kirtan?

 How is Kirtan beneficial to the modern yogi?

-Collectively, we can benefit from utilizing more tools that transform our internal resonance by way of sublimating the raw emotional material that causes inner disturbance.
+We can benefit from utilizing more tools that transform our internal resonance by sublimating the raw emotional material that causes inner disturbance.
 Kirtan is one such tool, revealing directly our essential nature by way of sound.
 This practice clears the path from heart chakra to throat chakra, allowing our hearts and voices to shine authentically, expressing both confidence and vulnerability in cleaner and clearer ways.